- Abacus Cloud and Edge Systems Lab (ACES)

 Location: ERB 513

-Mission: The Software Engineering Research Center (SERC) is a research center in the Department of Computer Science and Engineering (CSE) at the University of Texas at Arlington (UTA).
-SERC conducts cutting-edge research in various areas of software engineering, including software design, specification, analysis, verification, and testing.
+The mission of the Software Engineering Research Center (SERC) is to conduct cutting-edge research in various areas of software engineering, including software design, specification, analysis, verification, and testing.

 Location: ERB 315

 Leading Faculty: Vassilis Athitsos